hkaraveli/rfm-kmeans-segmentation/README.md

 - `customer_value_total_ever_online`, `customer_value_total_ever_offline`: Total spend by channel
 - `interested_in_categories_12`: Categories shopped in last 12 months

-*Data is for demonstration purposes only.*
+*Data is for demonstration and educational purposes only.*

 ---

 ## Methods

 - **RFM Segmentation:**
-  Rule-based customer segmentation by Recency, Frequency, and Monetary value.
+  Rule-based customer segmentation using Recency, Frequency, and Monetary value.
 - **K-Means Clustering:**
   Data-driven clustering for deeper customer insight.
 - **Visualization:**
-  Includes segment profiling, cluster analysis, and visual summaries.
+  Segment profiling, cluster analysis, and visual summaries.
 - **Marketing Use Cases:**
-  Shows how segments/clusters can be used for campaign targeting.
+  Examples showing how segments/clusters can be used for campaign targeting.

 ---

 ## Project Origin & Acknowledgments

 This repository is inspired by an educational exercise from the MIUUL Data Science Bootcamp.
 All code, documentation, and extended analysis in this repository are original and written by Halis Karaveli for public portfolio and educational demonstration.
+No commercial use or distribution of proprietary data is permitted.

 ---

 ## Usage

+1. Obtain the dataset as `flo_data_20k.csv` (not included in this repo due to copyright).
-1. Download the dataset as `flo_data_20k.csv` and place in your working directory.
+2. Place the dataset in your working directory.
-2. Run the main script `rfm_kmeans_segmentation.py`.
+3. Run the main script: `rfm_kmeans_segmentation.py`
-3. Review generated CSV files and visual outputs.
+4. Review generated CSV files and visual outputs.

 ---